Installing the NVIDIA GPU Operator

 - WHAT?

-The NVIDIA GPU Operator simplifies management of NVIDIA GPU resource in Kubernetes cluster.
+The NVIDIA GPU Operator simplifies the management of NVIDIA GPU resources in a Kubernetes cluster.

 - WHY?